 How to use:

-- Soak a washcloth into warm water in a basin
+- Soak a washcloth in warm water in a basin.

-- Repeat to hot compress it three times daily for few weeks until the lump on your finger go away
+- Repeat the hot compress it three times daily for a few weeks until the lump on your finger. goes away.

 How to use: